mehedibjitacademy/mehedibjitacademy/README.md

   This is a system that can augment Bengali Alphabets with different interactive 3D scenes to assist children with special needs in learning.
 The system was developed using VuforiaAREngine, C#, and Unity.

 - <strong>Hello Researcher</strong><br>
   Fully Featured Comprehensive Web-Based Tool for University This is a comprehensive web-based tool that universities can use to manage final year students' projects and theses.
-The tool was developed using Spring Boot, Spring MVC, and React JS.

 - <strong>Static Web Server</strong><br>
-  This is a static web server that can serve static web pages and files.
-It has implemented most commonly used features of the HTTP1.1 specification.
-The server was developed using Java's Server Socket and Multithreading API.
+  This is a static web server that can serve static web pages and files (implemented most commonly used features of the HTTP1.1 specification) The server was developed using Java programming language.

 <h3 align="left">🎓Education</h3>